Djoser-j/Cfs/README.md

 cf_Gosper.bas
   Knuth exercises and Gosper's Appendix 2,
   Gosper's numbers in HAKMEM 239, items 97-101
-(To get acquainted with the library, download the
+ (Compare the code with the papers to get acquainted with the lib.)
- papers and find the corresponding code in this file.)

 cf_constants.bas
   Generate mathematical constants from continued fractions: